 Apply

-PEO protects and serves the public by ensuring all licensed professional engineers are qualified – and by licensing all who qualify.
+PEO serves the public by ensuring licensed engineers are qualified and licensing all who qualify.

 Application process and requirements for prospective applicants.

-Application process for applicants who applied before May 15, 2023
+Application Process for those who applied before May 15, 2023

-Applicants who are licensed as professional engineers in good standing with another Canadian engineering regulator/ordre should apply by completing the professional engineer (P.Eng.) licence application.
+Applicants licensed as professional engineers in good standing with a Canadian engineering regulator outside Ontario should apply by completing the professional engineer (P.Eng.) licence application.

 Licence Reinstatement